strongbox/strongbox-docs/docs/developer-guide/coding-convention.md

 ## Reasoning

 It is important to have consistency across the codebase.
-This won't necessarily make your code work better, but it might help make it more understandable, time-consuming and less irritating to go through when doing a code review of your changes.
+This won't necessarily make your code work better, but it might help make it more understandable, time-consuming, and less irritating to go through when doing a code review of your changes.

 While to some this will seem like a nuisance, with no real benefit to the actual code, and while we do understand this point of view, we think that reading `diff`-s should be quick and easy.
 Accepting a pull request requires for it to